iotexproject/iotex-pantheon/README.md

 ## Access blockchain explorer remotely
-If you are accessing explorer not on the mechine where you plan to deploy the iotex-pantheon, please change following entries in ./docker-compose/docker-compose-one-node.yml before you run `setup.sh`:
+If you are accessing explorer not on the machine where you plan to deploy the iotex-pantheon, please change following entries in ./docker-compose/docker-compose-one-node.yml before you run `setup.sh`:
 ```
       ANALYTICS_API_GATEWAY_URL: http://localhost:8089/query
       API_GATEWAY_URL: http://localhost:4004/api-gateway/
       GRAFANA_LINK: http://localhost:3000
 ```
-Change from `localhost` to the remote mechine address/ip.
+Change from `localhost` to the remote machine address/ip.

-## Use command line tool
+## Use the command-line tool
-1. Set command line tool to connect with chain node
+1. Set command-line tool to connect with chain node
 ```
 ioctl config set endpoint 127.0.0.1:14014 --insecure
 ```